fballou/cse15l-lab-reports/lab-report5-week-8.md

 ```
 <span style="font-family:Hellvetica; font-size:1em;">Since this compiles, the exit code will be 0.
 There is no stderr since there are no errors with running this command. </span>

 <span style="font-family:Hellvetica; font-size:1em;">This command will run the TestListExamples file.
-Every instance of a junit test being run will be thrown into the results.txt file. </span>
+Every instance of a junit test being run will be outputted into the results.txt file. </span>
 ```
 java -cp $CPATH org.junit.runner.JUnitCore TestListExamples | grep "Tests run:" > results.txt
 ```